 Dr. Liangpunsakul joined the faculty at the Indiana University School of Medicine (IUSM) in July 2003, as an Assistant Professor of Clinical Medicine.
 He has since held a joint appointment as a clinical staff in the Gastroenterology section at the Roudebush Veterans Administration Medical Center (VAMC).
 He was promoted to Professor of Medicine, Biochemistry and Molecular Biology in 2017.
-His research focuses on the identification of non-invasive biomarkers to screen for excessive alcohol use and the molecular mechanism, risk factors, and treatment for alcohol-induced liver injury.
-He is currently the principal investigator of several research projects funded by the US Department of Veterans Affairs (Merit Review) as well as the National Institute of Health (NIAAA and NIDDK).
+His research focuses on (i) identification of non-invasive biomarkers to screen for excessive alcohol use, (ii) basic mechanisms and translational studies to determine the pathogenesis of alcohol-associated liver disease (ALD), and (iii) novel therapy for ALD.
+He is currently the principal investigator of several research projects funded by the US Department of Veterans Affairs (Merit Review) as well as the National Institute of Health (NIH/NIAAA).

-He has written/co-written more than 150 peer-reviewed articles and 6 book chapters.
-He is also the standing member of the NIH HBPP study section.
-In addition, he is an editorial board member of Hepatology, Hepatology Communications, and Alcoholism: Clinical and Experimental Research.
+He has written/co-written more than 200 peer-reviewed articles and 6 book chapters.
+He served as a standing member of the NIH HBPP study section from 2017-2021.
+Currently, he serves as an Associate Editor of HEPATOLOGY and a field editor for the journal Alcoholism: Clinical and Experimental Research.
 Dr. Liangpunsakul is a fellow of the American Gastroenterological Association (AGA) and the American College of Gastroenterology (ACG).
-He is also a Fellow of the American Association for the Study of Liver Diseases (AASLD) and currently serves as a member on AASLD Research Awards Committee .
-During his tenure at Indiana University, he was awarded the prestigious Indiana University Trustee Teaching Award in 2011 and Showalter Scholar in 2017.
-He was the past President of the American Federation for Medical Research (AFMR).
+He is also a Fellow of the American Association for the Study of Liver Diseases (AASLD) and currently serves as a steering commitee member, AASLD Special Interest Groups on alcohol-associated liver disease.
+He was the past President of the American Federation for Medical Research (AFMR) in 2018.
 In May 2019, he was appointed as the Associate Chief of Staff for Research at the Roudebush VMAC.